web3-storage/docs/docs/how-tos/retrieve.md

 The Web3.Storage JavaScript client provides a `get` method that allows you to retrieve any IPFS content using that content's [content identifier (CID)][ipfs-docs-cid].

 First, you'll need to create a Web3.Storage client using your API token.
-Getting an API token requires a Web3.Storage account.
+Getting an API token is free, but you'll need a free Web3.Storage account.
 If you already have an account and a token, read on.
 If not, have a look at the [quickstart guide][quickstart-guide] to get up and running in just a few minutes.

 Use the following code to create a Web3.Storage client: